 Staying in the small village of Anacapri, he surrounded himself with other artists who had sought solace in the island’s summer heat and natural beauty.
 Nowadays, Capri is a holiday destination for the rich and famous, well known for its upscale hotels and famous designer fashion outlets.
 Yet, in the late 1800s, it was relatively unknown, still unspoiled and frequented by artists, writers and musicians.

 Sargent set out to Capri with the intention of capturing the beauty of this island, steeped in romance.
 Yet, for this, he needed a model.
-The community’s priests had warned the local girls of the dangers of modelling for the artists who frequently passed through.
+The community’s priests had warned the local girls of the dangers of modeling for the artists who frequently passed through.
 However, there was one girl who ignored their warnings.
 She was called Rosina Ferrara.

-Born into a local working class family, Rosina was 17 years old when Sargent came to Capri.
+Born into a local working class family, Ferrara was 17 years old when Sargent came to Capri.
 His trip to the island arose from the need to develop his portraiture skills.
-For this purpose, Rosina was the perfect model and she was happy to pose for him.
+For this purpose, Ferrara was the perfect model and she was happy to pose for him.
 Tall and slim, with dark olive skin and curly dark hair, he found her particularly exotic and intriguing.
 Of course Capri was an attractive backdrop in many ways.
 It had turquoise waters, a sweltering summer heat and a supposedly beautiful native population.
 This was in addition to the architectural remains left by its ancient Phoenician, Greek, and Roman inhabitants.

 Rosina Ferrara had been discovered on the island by artists before Sargent.
 French painter Edward Vaux had met her first, followed by the English painter Frank Hyde.
-Sargent befriended Hyde during his time on the island and visited Hyde’s studio in an abandoned monastery, where he first met Rosina.
+Sargent befriended Hyde during his time on the island and visited Hyde’s studio in an abandoned monastery, where he first met Ferrara.
 He was overcome by her wild beauty and she became his muse.
 Over the course of that summer, he painted around a dozen works featuring the mesmerizing native of Capri.